 Lucke’s Lounge is located in Lake McDonald Lodge.
 It is a more casual dining option than the other restaurant in the Lodge and often has seating when the main dining room is packed.

-I do not believe Lucke’s Lounge is open for breakfast (hours are not specified online), but lunch, appetizers, and dinner are offered in this small dining room/bar.
-You can expect to pay between $10-$20 per person for your meal.
+Lucke’s Lounge is not open for breakfast, but lunch, appetizers, and dinner are offered in this small dining room/bar.
+You can expect to pay between ~$10-$20 per person for your meal.

 No reservations are accepted.